Colonial High School

 Colonial High School is a public high school located in Orlando, Florida, United States.

-Colonial serves grades 8–12 within the neighborhoods of Azalea Park, Engelwood Park, Rio Pinar, Lake Fredrica, Ventura, Pershing, Vista East, Vista Park and parts of unincorporated Orange County.
+Colonial serves grades 9–12 within the neighborhoods of Azalea Park, Engelwood Park, Rio Pinar, Lake Fredrica, Ventura, Pershing, Vista East, Vista Park and parts of unincorporated Orange County.

 History

 Colonial High School was originally built in 1958 as Colonial Senior High, named after the nearby SR 50 (locally known as Colonial Dr.) and serving as one of the first high schools in Orange County.
 It was originally built to serve grades 7–12, but in 1988 Colonial High began serving grades 9–12.

 In 1990 University High School was built as a relief school, which later formed a rivalry with Colonial.

 The main campus underwent total reconstruction in 2000, at a cost of $49 million with completion in 2004.

 In 2009 Colonial celebrated its 50th anniversary, with the class of 2009 becoming its 50th graduating class.

 During 2014 the school was ranked 90 out of 100 in the nation for its enrollment size, but as of 2016 its ranking has fallen to 114.

-In the summer 2018 Colonial began reconstruction of its performing arts center with completion for the 2019–2020 school year.
+In the summer of 2018 Colonial began reconstruction of its performing arts center with completion for the 2019–2020 school year.